btrettel/flt/to-do.md

     - Require construct names for nested `do` loops and `if` statements.
     - Check that assertions have unique messages.
 List relevant variable values in error message.
 - semgrep static analysis
-- Program to ensure that all error codes in errors and assertions are unique.
 - <https://en.wikipedia.org/wiki/Quasi-Monte_Carlo_method>
 - Sensitivity analysis for model parameters.
     - <https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis>